minamijoyo/tfupdate/README.md

 $ tfupdate terraform -r ./
 ```

-## Keep your dependencies up to date
+## Keep your dependencies up-to-date

 An example for tfupdate on CircleCI:
 https://github.com/minamijoyo/tfupdate-circleci-example